edkim/meteor_supercalendar/README.md

 Meteor SuperCalendar
 ================

+A fork of gabrielhpugliese's supercalendar.
 Smart package for SuperCalendar.
 Google Calendar-like as smart package

 ## Demo